-All teams will adhere to the one week rotation period.
-IMTs are mobilized on a first and second team rotation basis.
+All teams will adhere to the one-week rotation period.
+IMTs are mobilized according to the GB rotation chart.
 Once an IMT is mobilized, or if a team is unavailable for dispatch, the next team on rotation will assume their position until they are mobilized or the rotation period ends.